 All organizations that wish to receive discretionary funding must submit a "Request for Special Appropriations" application to the Town Manager.
 The application elicits information about an organization's experience, qualifications, and integrity, and the project or service for which the organizations is requesting support.
-The form is available on the Town website by clicking on BOARDS & MEETINGS > SELECTBOARD then scroll down to FY24 Budget and "FY24 Discretionary Funding Policy-for applicants" or by emailing Duncan Wardwell, Assistant to the Town Manager, at:

-dwardwell@richmondvt.gov.
-Deadline for submission is the end of the day, October 3, 2022.
+The form is available on the Town website under DOCUMENTS, then, APPLICATIONS or by emailing Kathy Daub-Stearns, Administrative Assistant, at: kdaubstearns@richmondvt.gov.
+Deadline for submission is the end of the day, October 4, 2021.